Forward-thinking firm harnesses the power of leading cloud-based tax solution to ease the pain of tax season…and beyond.

-“A lot of firms would not have adopted a newly released Cloud-based tax solution just before the start of tax season, but based on our positive experience with CCH’s SaaS practice product, we figured, why not?” explained Ackerman.
+“A lot of firms would not have adopted a newly released cloud-based tax solution just before the start of tax season, but based on our positive experience with CCH’s SaaS practice product, we figured, why not?” explained Ackerman.
 “Axcess is dynamite!
-We process approximately 1,600 individual returns and 300 business returns, and we had very few problems …even with the late e-filing start.”
+We process approximately 1,600 individual returns and 300 business returns, and we had very few problems…even with the late

 At the helm of a technology-driven firm, Ackerman explained that practitioners must consider technology improvements beyond just applications if they are to realize true efficiency gains.

-While his firm covers all the bases in regard to technology, Ackerman is generous in his praise of CCH Axcess and the part the solution played in easing typical tax season issues.
-“It’s a wonderful Cloud-based tax solution, and in the Cloud is where we want to be.
+While his firm covers all the bases in regards to technology, Ackerman is generous in his praise of CCH Axcess and the part the solution played in easing typical tax season issues.
+“It’s a wonderful cloud-based tax solution, and in the cloud is where we want to be.
 Support for the product is also fantastic.
 Support folks have worked closely with us to improve speed.”